- What information we collect

 - How your personal information is protected

 Central Podiatry uses industry standard security techniques on this website to help protect against the loss, misuse or alteration of information collected from you via this website.
+This includes SSL encryption.
 When you transmit personally identifiable data to us, that information is stored on servers that Central Podiatry has attempted to secure from unauthorised access or intrusion.
 Of course, Central Podiatry cannot be and are not responsible for unauthorised access to information by hackers or others who have obtained such access through illegal measures.

 9.How to Contact us

 For purposes of the GDPR, I, (Mrs Johanne Bricknell), am the data controller of your personal information.
 If you have any questions or concerns, you may contact me (email@example.com).
 Alternately, you may mail me at: